 Chimoio – Nampula

 Anyway, I made it to Chimoio when it was almost midnight, slept two hours and continued traveling again.
 You can buy a bus ticket to Nampula at the bus station in Chimoio, but that means you’ll have to take chapa to Inchope again (included in the ticket which cost 1500 meticals) and then wait for the bus from Beira.
 And because the bus left from Beira, it was, of course, full when it reached Inchope.
-It was a big bus but still just as full as chapas, meaning there were people sitting and standing wherever they could.
+It was a big bus but still just as full as chapas, meaning that there were people sitting and standing wherever they could.
 This whole trip ended up being the longest and most painful bus ride I’ve ever had.
 A 16-hour journey in a filthy, crowded bus and I was standing for the first 8 hours of it.
 By the time I made it to Nampula, it was midnight again, and I checked into Ruby Backpackers.

 Nampula – Ilha de Moçambique

 The last part of this painful journey was pretty straightforward.
 Just walk to the chapa station, and everyone knows where you want to go because all the tourists are going to Mozambique Island anyway.
 You might have to change chapas, but in total this should cost around 200 meticals.
-The chapa doesn’t take you all the way to the island, but you can take a pick-up truck with 10 meticals.
+The chapa doesn’t take you all the way to the island, but you can take a pick-up truck for the last leg with 10 meticals.

 In Ilha de Moçambique, I recommend staying at Ruby Backpackers as well.
 The location is perfect in the heart of the old town, and they have a beautiful rooftop where you can watch the sunset.